CodeAtCode/PoEditZ/readme.md

 # PoEditZ

-A simple python wrapper that support custom headers of [PoEdit](https://github.com/vslavik/poedit) useful to generate by CLI a new file po.
+A simple Python wrapper that support custom headers of [PoEdit](https://github.com/vslavik/poedit) useful to generate by CLI a new file po.
+In few words I want to update my po files by a script I can do it because supporth e PoEdit headers for exclude files and keywords automatically.

 # How to